blinx-co/Lua-Toggle/README.md

 # Lua-Toggle

 # Notice
-this is howmy menu setup is like, it'll be different for other people.
+this is how my menu setup is like, it'll be different for other people.